Photo by Enes royalfound

 Best Time to Visit Spain: Month-by-Month Guide for Barcelona, Madrid & Seville

-April and October are Spain's finest months — mild weather, the Feria de Abril in Seville, and autumn's extraordinary light in Barcelona.
+April and October bring Spain's mildest weather — the Feria de Abril in Seville, and golden autumn light over Barcelona.
 The complete month-by-month guide for 2026.

 Spain’s Travel Seasons